thibthibaut/ultimate-jellyfin-stack/README.md

-# The Ultimate Plex Stack!
+# The Ultimate Jellyfin Stack!

 Welcome to my Plex stack repository!
 This repository showcases my Docker Compose setup for managing various media-related services using Docker containers.
 The compose file is meant to be changed to each users liking as I know not everyone has the same requirements.
 Hope you enjoy!